 Our own fellowship had a similar beginning.
 The Upper Room Christian Fellowship began as a small gathering of faculty and students from Purdue University in 1972, who actually met in the upper room of a building on campus.
 At that time, a revival was taking place at Purdue and in the surrounding community and many people were coming into a relationship with Jesus Christ.
 From the beginning of our meeting together, God impressed upon us His desire that we live as the Body of Christ, caring for one another as the early Christians did in Acts 2:42-47.
 We also felt strongly that God wanted us to continue to meet in West Lafayette, near the campus of Purdue University.

 The Upper Room Christian Fellowship is not affiliated with any specific denomination.
 The Bible, which is the inspired and inerrant Word of God, is the foundation for our common belief.
 Our leaders meet regularly with leaders of other nondenominational fellowships throughout Indiana for prayer, Bible study, and mutual encouragement and counsel.
-The Upper Room is also a member of Tippecanoe Evangelical Association of Ministers and Ministries (TEAMM), a group of Christian churches and ministries in the greater Lafayette area who are committed to partnering together in unity to see God's kingdom advanced in our community.
+The Upper Room is also a member of the Greater Lafayette Gospel Association (formerly TEAMM), a group of Christian churches and ministries in the greater Lafayette area who are committed to partnering together in unity to see God’s kingdom advanced in our community.

 The Sunday morning service is only one part of the fellowship within Christ’s Body at the Upper Room.
 God has presented a challenge to us as believers not just to “go to church,” but rather to be the Church, which is His Body, “Now you are the Body of Christ, and each of you is part of it” (1 Corinthians 12:27).
 Many in the Church are beginning to recognize that the Lord Jesus has something far greater in mind for us than simply being “a pile of stones.”
 His plan is to build us together, as stones, into a temple for His habitation.
 Another way of saying this is that our heavenly Father wants a family that knows how to relate to Him and to each other in love.
 The Upper Room provides various activities through which this can be accomplished.
 We have home groups, regular times of prayer and intercession during the week and Baptism and Communion services.
 Several times a year we organize retreats.
 We regularly share our faith in the community.
 We strongly suggest that those who come to the Upper Room on a regular basis commit themselves to the Lord and His people, thus fulfilling the call that the Lord has on their lives.